orthanc-mirrors/orthanc-book/Sphinx/source/users/storage-commitment.rst

 function of the `plugin SDK <http://sdk.orthanc-server.com/>`__.

 Importantly, this primitive frees the plugin developer from manually creating the Orthanc jobs.
-One job is automatically created for each incoming storage commitment request by the Orthanc core, allowing the developer to focus only on the processing of the queried instances.
+One job is transparently created by the Orthanc core for each incoming storage commitment request, allowing the plugin developer to focus only on the processing of the queried instances.

 Note that a `sample plugin
 <https://bitbucket.org/sjodogne/orthanc/src/storage-commitment/Plugins/Samples/StorageCommitmentScp/>`__